 DPR worked side-by-side with Children’s Medical Center, KLMK (the owner’s representative) and designers from HKS and CCRD throughout the preconstruction phase to provide instant feedback on constructability, schedule and cost.
 This collaborative approach helped to proactively keep the design within the target cost for the project and ensured the fast 14-month schedule was realistic and efficient.

-Short-circuiting the typical process in which mockups are produced after the construction documents stage, the team created full size mock-ups of a patient room, nurses’ station, team rooms and medical rooms during the schematic drawing phase.
-This enabled the owner to walk through the spaces and make critical decisions much earlier in the process.
+The team created full size mock-ups of a patient room, nurses’ station, team rooms and medical rooms during the schematic drawing phase.
+This enabled the owner to walk through the spaces and make critical decisions earlier than the traditional process.
 For example, moveable walls were used for a mockup of a patient room so the end-users could try walking through different layouts to ensure the exterior charting station had proper site lines and door clearances.